Last Updated on

 With the right equipment and surface preparation, we were able to remove grout from any tile surface in a clean and effective manner without putting our property or health at risk.

-Once all the grout has been removed, the tiled surface is ready for
+Once all the grout has been removed, the tiled surface is ready for it’s next stage, whether that is tile replacement or complete regrouting of the tile.

 I hope this guide has been of use to you and that it taught you how to remove grout properly and to your satisfaction.